SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/CREATE_PROJECT.md

 ## Project/Variant

-The user can define nodes, trainruns along with their routes and attributes to create a comprehensive
+The user can define nodes, train runs, along with their routes and attributes to create a comprehensive Netzgrafik.
+The Netzgrafik undergoes multiple changes during editing.
+Each time it is modified, a new temporary version is created.
+Once the user publishes the latest version, all intermediate versions are removed, and the new version is permanently stored.

-Netzgrafik.
+If the user wants different variants to study, he can duplicate any version to create a new independently editable variant within the project.
+When working on different projects, it is recommended that the user creates a separate project for each project.
+This allows for separate management of associated variants specific to each project.

 ### Create a new Project